-Prof. Michael Levitt is a Professor of Computational Structural Biology at the Stanford University School of Medicine, and former chair of the Department of Structural Biology at the Stanford University School of Medicine.
+Prof. Michael Levitt is Professor of Computational Structural Biology at the Stanford University School of Medicine, and former Chair of the Department of Structural Biology at the Stanford University School of Medicine.
 Prof. Levitt received the 2013 Nobel Prize in Chemistry for “the development of multiscale models for complex chemical systems.”
 He is also the Robert W. and Vivian K. Cahill Professor in Cancer Research at the Stanford University School of Medicine (endowed professorship).
 Prof. Levitt has authored 160 publications.

 Prof. Levitt received his B.Sc. degree in Physics from King’s College in London and his Ph.D. in Biophysics from Cambridge University.
 Prof. Levitt is a member of the American Academy of Arts & Sciences, a member of the US National Academy of Science, a member of the European Molecular Biology Organization, and a fellow of the British Royal Society.
 Prof. Levitt is also an Editor of the following journals: Molecular Biology, Proceedings of the National Academy of Science, PloS Computational Biology and Biophysical Journal.
 Prof. Levitt’s work focuses on theoretical, computer-aided analysis of the protein, DNA and RNA molecules responsible for life at it most fundamental level.